DiTEC-project/Large-Language-Model-for-Ontology-Learning-In-Drinking-Water-Distribution-Network-Domain/README.md

 # Instructions
-The file "Python code" contains all the information for the reuse.
+The file "Code" contains all the information for the reuse.
 The `Python_code.py` contains all the core code for creating ontology using Python.
 The input document is named `Document_Input`.
 The file `Parameters.yaml` encompass all adjustable parameters in the code.